aditya-r123/aditya-r123/README.md

-# Hi there, I'm Aditya! 👋
+# Hi there, I'm Aditya Rao! 👋

 I'm a **Software Engineer** specializing in Low-Level Systems and ML Infrastructure.
 I enjoy building efficient tools and diving into hardware-software co-design.